Sipepper/Obsidian-Mind-Garden/Nicholas/Math/Topology/Properties of balanced and convex neighbourhoods of zeros in topological vector spaces.md

+---
+Last time checked: 2024-03-13
+Complete: false
+aliases:
+---
 # Properties of balanced and convex neighbourhoods of zeros in topological vector spaces
 ***
 ###### tags: #Topology
 ***
->[!dsn] Direct strict note
+>[!dsn]+ Proposition
 >In a topological vector space $U$ we have:
 >1. every neighbourhood of zero contains a balanced neighbourhood of zero
->2. every convex neighbourhood of zero contains a balanced convex neighbourhood of zero.^[Fabio Silva Botelho - "Functional analysis and applied optimization in Banach spaces" p.8]
+>2. every convex neighbourhood of zero contains a balanced convex neighbourhood of zero.^[[[Fabio Silva Botelho - Functional Analysis and Applied Optimization in Banach Spaces.pdf#page=26|Fabio Silva Botelho - "Functional analysis and applied optimization in Banach spaces" p.8]]]

->[!proof]
+>[!proof]+
 >1.
 Suppose $\mathcal{U}$ is a neighbourhood of zero.
 From the continuity of scalar multiplication, there exist $\mathcal{V}$(neighbourhood of zero) and $\delta>0$, such that $\alpha\mathcal{V}\subset\mathcal{U}$ whenever $|\alpha|<\delta$.
 Define $\mathcal{W}=\bigcup_{|\alpha|<\delta}\alpha\mathcal{V}$; thus $\mathcal{W}\subset\mathcal{U}$ is a balanced neighbourhood of zero.
 >2.
 Suppose $\mathcal{U}$ is a convex neighbourhood of zero in $U$.
 Define
 >   $$A=\left\{\bigcap\alpha\mathcal{U}:\alpha\in\mathbb{C},|\alpha|=1 \right\}$$